CezaAugusto/scheduling-services/README.md

 ### Technologies
 - NodeJS, Express (...)

->At first, I’ll be using two .json files as the storage location
+>At first, I’ll be using a .json file as the storage location

 ## What's a Sheduling Services
 (...)